yeykawb/consid_dbt/README.md

 Right now our repo doesn’t look like much.
 Let’s create `seeds`.

-`Seeds` are typically an easy way to populate data that typically don’t change, are not part of any source and would help in semantically clarify other data.
+`seeds` are typically an easy way to populate data that typically don’t change, are not part of any source and would help in semantically clarify other data.
 A good example would be the table `state_codes` as below:

 ```yaml
 +------+------------+